Header image

 TIP: Boundary types can also be explored using the maps in the Overall Outcomes and Scale Outcomes modules.
 You may zoom in and out of the map and by clicking on a desired location, the dashboard will update to show that location’s data.

-Wave
+Wave Selector

 EDI data are collected in BC school districts and participating independent and First Nations schools.
-These data are collected in partnership with the education system over a three-year period called a “wave.”
+These data are collected in partnership with the education system over a two- to four-year period called a “wave.”
 Large school districts participate in just one of the years in a wave, usually in the first or second year.
 Smaller school districts will participate in multiple years of a wave, in order to ensure that the total number of children per neighbourhood in a wave is sufficiently high to allow for a reasonable determination of change over time.

 NOTE: Where wave data are not available due to non-participation, suppression, or uncertainty of results for an area, the corresponding wave will not be available to select.
 When switching between areas and wave data are not available for an area, the most recent wave for which data are available will be displayed.